swnesbitt/ATMS-523-Module-5/homework/README.md

-## Module 5 Homework Submission by Scott Andersen
+# Module 5 Homework Submission by Scott Andersen
-# ATMS 523 -- 2025
+## ATMS 523 -- 2025

 This assignment I did not use a jupyter notebook but created a basic python script to complete the exercises.
 Assuming that scikit learn is installed on your machine you should be able to run as is using ./hw5.py.

-# Exercises
+## Exercises and discussion
 1. Split the data into a 70-30 split for training and testing data.

 This was completed using scikit learn's train_test_split function.
 In hw5.py this is done in the function split_data.